Adiós, Sabata (1971)

 (Title sequence is presented cropped on all sides, possibly from another source to the rest of the film)

-The picture quality is fantastic with only a minimal layer of grain and occasion print damage.
+The picture quality is very good with only a minimal layer of grain and occasion print damage.

-Audio Original English mono - Dolby Digital - sounds great although the opening title music seems a little muffled.
+Audio Original English mono - Dolby Digital - sounds good although the opening title music seems a little muffled.

 French dub track is also included.